carbon-language/carbon-lang/docs/project/design_style_guide.md

 design, additional sections can be added as needed to more completely describe the design.

-The aim of these sections is to describe the design as it is, how this portion of the design fits into the overall design of Carbon, and how this part of the design can be used to solve programming problems.
-Rationale for this choice of design as compared to others should not be included.
+The aim of these sections is to describe the design choices that have been made, how those choices fit into the overall design of Carbon, the rationale for those choices, and how and why those choices differ from other languages to which Carbon is likely to be compared, particularly C++, Rust, and Swift.

 ### Alternatives considered